 - Bishop Wall of the Roman Catholic Diocese of Gallup, NM wrote a letter to his parishioners that is typical of letters from many other Catholic bishops:

 - "... the mandate includes abortion causing drugs.
 As stated above, HHS created this mandate after Congress asked it to develop a list of services all health plans should provide without co-pay.
 Instead of keeping with the prevention of diseases, HHS took it upon itself to include sterilizations, contraceptives and abortion-inducing drugs.
 By requiring coverage for all drugs approved for contraception and "emergency contraception" by the FDA, the mandate includes drugs that can interfere with implantation in the womb and therefore destroy the early human embryo."
 2

-- The Family Research Council is perhaps the best known group listed by the Southern Poverty Law Center as a hate group.
+- The Family Research Council is perhaps the best known group listed by the Southern Poverty Law Center as anti-gay hate group.
 Reacting to the HHS mandate they wrote the following in a fundraising Email:

 - "Our team will remind Congress and the public that Washington-run healthcare is a moral disaster.
 It is a devastating attack on our religious liberties, our families, and our nation's freedom.

 We will remind them that current policies will force pro-life Americans to PAY FOR abortions and abortion-inducing drugs.
 This includes religious employers and individuals.
 They will have NO CHOICE."
 3

 They packed an amazing number of errors into a few sentences:

 - The Federal Government does not run healthcare.
 Healthcare is run by health insurance companies and by some companies who self-insure their employees.
 The government merely establishes minimum content for these plans.

 - The HHS mandate generates religious liberties for employees by allowing them to choose to use or not to use contraceptives without cost, in accordance with their religious/moral beliefs.